Thaliehln/ds4ph/README.md

 # Data Science for Public Health

-A workshop developed by the Ifakara Health Institute (IHI) and the Swiss Tropical & Public Health Institute (Swiss TPH), with the support of the [Leading House Africa (LHA)](https://www.swisstph.ch/en/research/leading-house-africa/) which promotes and fosters bilateral collaboration with partner institutions in Africa.
+This workshop has been developed by the Ifakara Health Institute (IHI) and the Swiss Tropical & Public Health Institute (Swiss TPH), with the support of the [Leading House Africa (LHA)](https://www.swisstph.ch/en/research/leading-house-africa/) which promotes and fosters bilateral collaboration with partner institutions in Africa.

 -----